TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/AppendixA/Index.rst

    Variable
          type

-         .. versionchanged:: 12.4
+         .. versionchanged:: 13.0
-            The property has been marked as deprecated and will be removed with v13.0.
+            The property has been removed with TYPO3 v13.0.

-   PHP-Type
-         integer

-   Description
-         The type

    Migration
          When using this property in PHP code via :php:`$GLOBALS['TSFE']->type`,